 │ ├── some_files_or_folders

-That URL is then copied in the "custom page URL" field of a new dashboard.
-Once you save your dashboard, your page will be displayed in it.
+Copy the URL and paste it into the "custom page URL" field of a dashboard.
+Once you save the changes, your page will be displayed in the dashboard.